Modality Partnership

 The Modality Partnership is a large GP partnership formed in 2009.
 Such large practices are often described as a "super partnership".
 According to the King's Fund in 2016 it was one of England’s largest super-practices.
 In 2018 it had about 400,000 patients and was thought to be the largest practice in England.

+In September 2023 Modality Mid Sussex was placed in Special Measures after a report by the CQC.
+The CQC committed to a reassessment in March 2024 which did not take place.
+Residents experience major problems with many trying to contact Modality for months yet not being able to get an appointment.

-Recognition
+Past Recognition

-The partnership is given a favourable mention in the NHS Five Year Forward View.
+The partnership was given a favourable mention in 2014 in the NHS Five Year Forward View.
 It already conducts 80% of consultations remotely using phone or Skype.

 Sarb Basi, the managing director, said in response to the NHS Five Year Forward View that it would be a “natural, logical progression” to manage capitated budgets for health and social care budgets through an integrated care organisation, building a "coherent strategic partnership" with an acute hospital and working with community health trusts to incorporate nursing and therapy services.
 This appeared to connect with comments made by Simon Stevens to the House of Commons health select committee in October 2014 that he envisaged in Birmingham two large groupings of GPs - the Vitality Partnership and another which would employ geriatricians.